jpriniski/TwitterUserClassifier/README.md

 4.  concreteness.py.
 To understand the concreteness of a tweet (how concrete of language a user employs in their tweets gives us  a proximal coefficient, which informs us about how close the tweeter is to the event).
 This function will calculate the average concreteness rating of a sentence (total concreteness score divided by the amount of concrete words).
 The concreteness ratings are taken from Marc Brysbaert, Amy Beth Warriner, and  Victor Kuperman's work (2014) found here (http://crr.ugent.be/papers/Brysbaert_Warriner_Kuperman_BRM_Concreteness_ratings.pdf)

+5. ManuallyLabeled_All.csv : The csv file includes 8945 user profile description that human coders labeled as either general public user profile (1) or not.
+The profile texts were collected using StreamAPI in the context of Mesa Shooting in Metro-Phoenix area (2015); Boston Bombing (2013); Bruessls Airport Bombing (2016); Quebect Mosque Shooting (2017); and the random sampling of profile texts in 2017.

 Additional information:

 To use account_classification.py, the data *must* be structured as bellow.